Kayli/logspub/psychopathology.md

   - movement disorder referring to decreased bodily movement
   - characterized by a partial or complete loss of muscle movement due to a disruption in the basal ganglia

-- cotard's syndrome
-  - is a rare neuropsychiatric condition
-  - patient denies existence of one's own body to the extent of delusions of immortality
-  - one of the consequences of Cotard's syndrome is self-starvation because of negation of existence of self

-- neurosis
-  - is a class of functional mental disorders involving chronic distress, but neither delusions nor hallucinations

 - psychosis
   - abnormal condition of the mind that results in difficulties determining what is real and what is not real
   - psychotic episode - обострение
   - ?раптус "raptus melancholicus" на фоне депрессивных, меланхолических состояний?

-- kandinsky–clérambault syndrome (syndrome of the psychic automatism)
-  - considered to be a typical feature of paranoid schizophrenia
-  - characterized by
-    - pseudohallucinations
-    - delusions of control
-    - telepathy, thought broadcasting and thought insertion by an external force
-    - delusion of being controlled by a source outside himself

-- imbecile
-  - category of people with
-    - moderate to severe intellectual disability
-    - as well as a type of criminal (попался - провалил iq тест)
-  - synonyms: moron, cretin, retard, idiot

 - comorbidity
   - presence of one or more additional conditions often co-occurring (that is, concomitant or concurrent) with a primary condition
   - describes the effect of all other conditions an individual patient might have other than the primary condition of interest
   - can be physiological or psychological

-- bipolar disorder [3]
-  - previously known as manic depression
-  - is a mood disorder
-    - characterized by periods of depression and
-    - periods of abnormally-elevated mood that last from days to weeks each
-    - if the elevated mood is severe or associated with psychosis, it is called mania
-    - if it is less severe, it is called hypomania

 - dissociation [4]
   - dissociative episode